 d) Location: Meristematic tissues are primarily found in specific regions of the plant, such as the apical meristems (tips of stems and roots) and lateral meristems (sides of stems and roots).
 Intercalary meristems are also found in some plants, particularly and are located at the base of leaf blades and nodes.

-Apical meristem is a specialized type of plant tissue located at the growing tips of stems and roots.
+Apical meristem is a specialised type of plant tissue located at the growing tips of stems and roots.
 It plays a crucial role in the primary growth of plants, which involves the increase in the length of the plant body.
 The apical meristem is responsible for the formation of new cells through a process called mitosis, where a single cell divides into two identical daughter cells.
 These new cells can further differentiate into various types of plant tissues, ultimately leading to the growth and development of the plant.

 Key features of apical meristems: